JD.com’s 1-year-old health unicorn to get $830M from Hillhouse – TechCrunch

 The company’s earnings report sheds some light on the breadth of its reach: annual active consumers of its online drugstore exceeded 190 million as of May, with recent growth sparked by the pandemic.

-It’s unclear how many users JD Health has amassed for its online pharmacy, the ‘main business’ of the company according to its CEO, but it has disclosed stats on other segments.
-Since the COVID-19 outbreak, over 1.7 million patients have used its diagnosis service, which now sees over 100,000 inquiries every day.
+It’s unclear how many users JD Health has amassed for its online pharmacy, the “main business” of the company according to its CEO, but it has disclosed stats on other segments.
+Since the COVID-19 outbreak, more than 1.7 million patients have used its diagnosis service, which now sees over 100,000 inquiries every day.
 JD Health’s latest pledge, announced this week, is to construct an online family doctor service to target as many as 50 million Chinese families.